Callback Function in C Programming

 This program also generates the same output without the callback mechanism.
 That is awesome doubt.

 You can use typedef for the function pointer, which improves the readability.
-Refer to the example program.
+Refer to the example program below.

 #include<stdio.h>